vanntastic/growlr/README.markdown

 Growlr
 ======

 Give your rails apps growl based notifications.
 Basically a rails plugin wrapper for Stan's excellent jGrowl library.
-This is a nice alternative to static flash messages, plus it integrates with all flash messages automatically, no need to put it in your view!
+This is a nice alternative to static flash messages, plus it integrates with all flash messages automatically, no need to output flash messages in your view!

 Requirements
 ============